enzomarc237/beforeafterui_assistant/mcp-server/EXAMPLES.md

 2. Use in Claude conversation:

 ```
-I need to analyze this UI design.
-Can you use the beforeafterui server to identify the components and suggest improvements for a React implementation?
+I need to analyze this UI design at ./ui-mockups/dashboard.png.
+Can you use the beforeafterui server to identify the components
+and suggest improvements for a React implementation?
 ```

 ## Common Use Cases